slamora/brackets-wiki/How-to-write-extensions.md

 See [[Simple "Hello World" extension]] for a code sample.

 For any new behavior, first register a Command that implements your behavior, via ```CommandManager.register()```.
 This just maps a Command id (string) to your handler function.
+Use package-style naming for your Command id (e.g. ```"myorg.myextension.mycommand"```) to avoid collisions with other extensions.

 **Add a menu item:** Get a top-level menu by calling ```Menus.getMenu()``` with one of the ```AppMenuBar``` constants.
 Then add a menu item via ```theMenu.addMenuItem()```, linking it to your Command id.
 The menu item's label will be the string name you gave the Command when it was created.